benjp009/To-do-list/README.md

 # To-Do List

-> I am creating a to-do list for a personal project.
+> In this Project I have created a to-do list where we have implemented the feature like adding or removing the task, also they would track if the task is completed or not.

 ## Built With